evhub/coconut/HELP.md

 coconut --jupyter notebook
 ```

+_Alternatively, to launch the Jupyter interpreter with Coconut as the kernel, run `coconut --jupyter console` instead._

 ### Case Studies

 Because Coconut is built to be useful, the best way to demo it is to show it in action.
 To that end, the majority of this tutorial will be showing how to apply Coconut to solve particular problems, which we'll call case studies.